ritchieng/dlami/README.md

 	- Run `sudo reboot`.
 2. Error: `NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.
 Make sure that the latest NVIDIA driver is installed and running.`
 	- Run `sudo apt-get update`.
+3. Why does `p2 instance` work with only `TFAMI.v2`.
+	- This is due to a configuration I did when I manually compiled TensorFlow and indicated `compute capability 3.5` where `g2 instance` only has `compute capability 3.0`.
+	- I would be ensuring that both `g2 instance` and `p2 instance` would work on the upcoming `TFAMI.v3`.

 ## Regions (TFAMI.v2)
 - N. Virginia `ami-a96634be`